lov-daniel/cse15l-lab-reports/lab2.md

 After the running the ```scp``` command and copying the public key onto my remote account, I was able to log into my ```ieng6``` remote account without being prompted to give a passphrase.

 ![Image](/lab2_images/ssh_image.png)

+## Reflection

+Prior to the lab during week three, I had no idea how ```ssh``` worked or what it was.
+I am beginning to understand its uses both within the scope of this course and some possible uses of it in industry after talking to some of the tutors.
+The ability to access a remote computer from a terminal is something that I did not know what possible.